ui/stamps-api-docs/source/voucher_api.rst

-voucher_code     Yes         A string indicating voucher code merchant         Yes         Integer indicating the voucher template ID store            Yes         Integer indicating store ID to be queried for reward
+voucher_code     Yes         A string indicating voucher code merchant         Yes         Integer indicating the voucher template ID store            Yes         Integer indicating store ID to be queried for reward user             No          User identifier, will validate voucher owner if provided
 ============     =========== =========================